Vitamin C Top 10 Benefits: A Comprehensive Breakdown

 Best Sources Of Vitamin C Breakdown

 Vitamin C is in most of your favorite foods, like red peppers, oranges, kiwis, and many more.
 Eating just a few citrus fruits every day will most likely exceed your RDA for vitamin C. For adults the RDA of vitamin C is 90 mg and 75 mg for women.
-People who smoke require 35 mg more of vitamin C than non-smokers do.
+People who smoke require 35mg more vitamin C than non-smokers do.
 This is because they need more of the vitamin to counteract the negative effects smoking has on their bodies.

 If you decide to cook vitamin C-rich foods, it can actually reduce the content of vitamin C. If you store them too long or if you microwave them, it could also decrease the vitamin content.
 This is why eating fresh, raw, fruits and vegetables every day is so important.
 Vitamin C content can also be decreased by exposure to light, which is why it’s better to buy OJ in a carton than a clear bottle.
 Some people still need to take vitamin C supplements.
 Even though our bodies flush out the vitamin C we don’t need, you can still consume too much.
 If you ingest more than 2,000 mg of vitamin C every day, you may begin to experience nausea, diarrhea, and kidney stones.
 This is highly unlikely to happen but could be possible for those who live on a plant-based diet.

-Vitamin C is all you ever wanted and needed in a vitamin.
+Vitamin C is all you ever wanted and needed in a supplement.
 I may have listed 10 of its benefits, but just know that there are many more.
 Even though it’s extremely rare, vitamin C deficiency is possible.
 Some of the symptoms would include bleeding gums, dry skin, easy bruising, muscle weakness, and muscle and joint aches.
 A deficiency may also slow down the rate of wound healing.
 A patient who is recovering from surgery, burns, injuries, or wounds would highly benefit from taking a vitamin C supplement.

 The next time you’re out buying skincare products, be sure to check out the ingredient list and look for L-ascorbic acid (vitamin C), as well as alpha-tocopherol (vitamin E).
 When vitamin C and vitamin E are combined, they make an unstoppable team.
 Remember that products with vitamin C can decrease in quality if exposed to light, so when buying your products, look for opaque containers.